eschanet/simplify/README.md

 ## Installation

-Follow good practice and start by creating a virtual environment
+Follow good practice and start by creating a virtual environment, e.g. using `venv`

 ```sh
 python3 -m venv simplify